Wind power in Iowa: Overview

 Several of the newer projects are the large 500 MW Highland Wind Energy Center and the O'Brien Wind Farm in O'Brien County, and the Ida Wind farm in Ida county.
 These were constructed in 2015 and 2016.

 According to the Iowa Office of Energy Independence, lack of transmission line capacity is beginning to restrict further growth of wind farms in the state.
 A report from the NREL acknowledges that this is a major hurdle to increased wind power development in the U.S. A high-voltage direct current line that would transmit power from near Sioux City to the Chicago area has been proposed.

 MidAmerican Energy, in 2015, completed five projects in Iowa totaling over 1,000 MW of capacity.
 The projects are in O'Brien, Marshall, Webster, Grundy, and Madison counties.
 448 wind turbines manufactured by Siemens are to be constructed.
 At a cost of some 1.9 billion dollars, this will be Iowa's largest economic development project to date.
 The largest project, the Highland Wind Energy Center in O'Brien county, has 500 MW of generation capacity, making it the state's largest.

 In 2017, construction was started on the third wind farm of MidAmerican Energy's Wind XI project.
 The North English Wind farm in Poweshiek County will consist of 170 2.0 MW Vestas turbines.
 The project is scheduled to be completed at the end of 2018.
 Work on two other wind farms in the project, the Beaver Creek wind farm and the Prairie wind farm, is expected to be finished the end of 2017.

-From October 23 to 24, 2017, wind power provided all the power consumed by MidAmerica Energy's Iowa customers.
+From October 23 to 24, 2017, wind power provided all the power consumed by MidAmerican Energy's Iowa customers.
 This was the first time wind generation reached this threshold, aided by sustained winds of 25 mph (40 km/h) with gusts to 40 mph (65 km/h).
+Over the calendar year 2022, MidAmerican produced more power from wind in Iowa than its Iowa customers consumed; this includes power exports when wind power exceeded demand, so non-renewable sources were needed when demand exceeded available wind power.

 A new transmission line is being built to transmit some of the power from the Highland project to the Spencer and Iowa Great Lakes area.
 Additionally, power will be transmitted by an existing 345 kilovolt line running from south of Sioux City to Lakefield, Minnesota.